RGGH/Scrapy14/README.md

-#### visit my web scraping and automation site : https://redandgreen.co.uk/
+#### More to follow - Also : visit my web scraping and automation site : https://redandgreen.co.uk/